Update Your Blog with GitHub Copilot CLI

 Smart preservation.
 This is where it got interesting.
 It left version numbers alone in historical announcement posts.
 Those weren't wrong—they documented what was true at that moment.
 But for posts about ongoing practices, it checked the current repo and updated to match reality.

-Documentation that drifts out of date.
-Example code in READMEs that might not work with current versions.
-Internal wikis with broken links and outdated processes.
+This applies to any documentation that drifts: example code in READMEs that might not work with current versions, internal wikis with broken links and outdated processes, projects with docs that are 80% correct but old enough you can't fully trust them.
 The maintenance work you know you should do but never have time for.

-Now you can actually fix it.
-And you can do it within the free tier if your blog isn't massive.
+Now you can actually fix it, even within the free tier if your blog isn't massive.

 Try it yourself

-Pick three old posts.
+Pick 50 old posts.
 Write instructions for what links to fix, what code to update, and what historical content to keep.

 I maintained blogs manually for years and always fell behind.
 Now I pipe markdown through an AI CLI and review diffs.
 That's sustainable in a way manual maintenance never was.